stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 * document - describes the actual standard
 * applicability - when and where should the standard be used
+* responsible - Who is responsible for the standard
 * status - contains historical data
 * uuid - an automatically generated UUID.
 Note, that although the UUID is mandatory, it is defined as optional in the schema, so that the